“Women lose up to

 What if I would like help with healthy bones?

 If you would like help with healthy bones, it may be in your best interest to choose to talk to your health care provider about this.
-In Menopause FAQs: Your Health After Menopause – Q. What can I do to prevent osteoporosis? the North American Menopause Society elaborate on:

 The NIH Osteoporosis and Related Bone Diseases National Resource Center caution:

 “If you have low bone density (a condition sometimes called osteopenia), osteoporosis, or other physical limitations, talk to a health care provider before starting an exercise program.
-They can help you choose types of physical activity that are safe for you and good for your bone health”.10
+They can help you choose types of physical activity that are safe for you and good for your bone health”.8

 Health Topics A-Z